thealonlevi/subnet-sentinel/README.md

 ### Failure Scripts

-When `runFailureScripts: true`, `subnet-sentinel` will execute all `.sh` scripts in the configured `failureScriptsDir` (default `./sh`) whenever a probe fails.
-Scripts are discovered at startup and executed sequentially for each failure.
+When `runFailureScripts: true`, `subnet-sentinel` will execute all `.sh` scripts in the configured `failureScriptsDir` (default `./sh`) when probe failures occur.
+Scripts are discovered at startup and executed sequentially.

+Failures are grouped per `(subnet CIDR, host IP)`.
+When `alertOnPartialTargetFailure` is `false` (default):
+- If any target succeeds for a given host, no failure scripts run for that host
+- If all targets fail for a given host, scripts run for each failed probe for that host

+When `alertOnPartialTargetFailure` is `true`, scripts run for every failed probe regardless of other successes.

 Each script receives the following environment variables:
 - `SUBNET_CIDR`: the subnet CIDR that failed